A Family Science Hop Along: Egg-centric Science Exploration

 Boiling and dyeing eggs is a wonderful chance for creative and scientific fun with your kids.
 How did you spruce up the science in your egg-dyeing this year?
 We would love to hear!
-Leave a comment below to tell us what you and your kids or students did.
+Email us to share what you and your kids or students did.

 You Might Also Enjoy these Previous Entries:

 Explore Our Science Videos

 5 Science Experiments You Can Do With Peeps

 DIY Glitter Surprise Package with a Simple Circuit